ODINN-SciML/MassBalanceMachine/README.md

 poetry run ipython kernel install --user --name=mbm_env
 ```

-At last, make sure your Jupyter kernel (at the top right corcer of the notebook) has been configured to work with the 'mbm_env' Conda environment.
+At last, make sure your Jupyter kernel, select in the top right corner of the notebook, or via the Launcher (sometimes this requires a refresh),has been configured to work with the 'mbm_env' Conda environment.
 You should now be ready to go and use ```massbalancemachine``` in your Jupyter Notebooks.

 ### Known Installation Issues